 A large variety of institutes can administer arbitration (such as the NAI, ICC, LCIA, ICDR, DIAC and SCC) and each one has its own regulations.
 For arbitration to be successful, it is essential to have specific knowledge of the sector as well as any other laws that apply to the commercial agreement in dispute.

 Our arbitration practice is ranked in band 3 of the Legal500 (2019) law firm and leading lawyers rankings for the Netherlands.

 Parties that we have represented include:

-- a Scandinavian maritime transport company in a construction arbitration concerning the subsidence of a site for the storage and cleaning of chemical containers in Moerdijk
+- a Scandinavian maritime transport company against a Belgian construction firm in an arbitration concerning the subsidence of a site for the storage and cleaning of chemical containers in Moerdijk

-- the majority shareholder of one of the world's largest trading houses during an ICC arbitration and binding advisory process concerning the value of shares after exercising a put option
+- the majority shareholder of one of the world's largest trading houses in an ICC arbitration and binding advice proceeding concerning the value of shares after exercising a put option

 - an American industrial subcontractor in an NAI arbitration, several nullification proceedings at the Court of Appeal and the District Court in Amsterdam, plus international redress of the arbitration decision against a Slovenian producer

 - Nicolai Maximov in several proceedings at the District Court and the Court of Appeal in Amsterdam concerning the enforcement under the Treaty of New York of a nullified ICAC arbitration decision in Russia worth RUB 9 billion against the international steel producer NLMK